wsddn/go-ecdh/Readme.md

 as well as djb's curve25519.

-The library handles generating of keys, generating a shared secret, and the (un)marshaling of the elliptical curve keys into slices of bytes.
+The library handles generating of keys, generating a shared secret, and the (un)marshalling of the elliptical curve keys into slices of bytes.

+## Compatibility
+Works with go 1.2 onwards.

 ## TODO
  * Improve documentation